- Rent Control / Increase Limitations. Oregon landlords can only raise the rent after 1 year of tenancy. The rent increase maximum is at 7% plus CPI.

 When Can a Landlord Increase Rent?

-It is illegal for an Oregon landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for an Oregon landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 How Much Notice is Needed for Raising Rent?

 An Oregon landlord must provide a 7-Day Notice to increase rent on a week-to-week tenant.
 A landlord must not increase rent during the first year unless it is a week-to-week tenancy.
 After the first year, a landlord may increase rent by providing a 90-Day Notice.
 (ORS 90.323)